Professional Services: Security & Compliance Brief

 What do large clients usually ask for first?

-They want proof of the basics: MFA coverage, controlled admin access, device/endpoint protection, tested backups, and a real incident response path.
+They want proof of the basics: Multi-Factor Authentication (MFA) coverage, controlled admin access, device protection, tested backups, and a real incident response path.
 The fastest win is building a small evidence pack you keep current.

 Do we need SOC 2?

 Sometimes.
-SOC 2 is common for SaaS and some service providers, but not required for everyone.
+SOC 2 is common for SaaS providers and some service firms, but not required for everyone.
 If buyers are asking, you can prepare by implementing controls and evidence first, then decide whether to pursue a formal report.
+See SOC 2 readiness guide.

 What reduces wire-fraud risk the most?

-Pair process controls with identity/email controls: out-of-band verification for payment changes, MFA, conditional access, and email authentication.
-Many BEC attacks succeed because procedures are bypassed under pressure.
+Pair process controls with identity and email controls: out-of-band verification for payment changes, MFA, conditional access, and email authentication.
+Many Business Email Compromise attacks succeed because procedures are bypassed under pressure.

 Is AI a security problem for professional services?